eldipa/Hydra/test/publish_subscribe.rst

 -------------------

-Each call to *subscribe* generate a subscription, each one has an unique id which is returned by the *subscribe* call.
+Each call to *subscribe* generate a subscription, each one has an unique id which is returned by the *subscribe* call if you request it.
 The subscription object can be accessed as an attribute of the callback when is executed.